Program Contact: Timothy Ferrarotti 203 582-7782

 - Interprofessionalism—Preparing students for a team-based care system through interprofessional education.

-- Community Outreach—Demonstrating responsibility and accountability to patients, society and the profession through active community involvement and volunteerism.
+- Community Engagement—Demonstrating responsibility and accountability to patients, society and the profession through active community involvement and volunteerism.

 - Diversity, Equity and Inclusion—Demonstrating awareness, acceptance and accountability in creating a diverse, inclusive, equitable and just community, built upon awareness, acceptance, respect and compassion toward others.